YarikRevich/InterpretatorBot/README.md

 -------------------------
 You may run it via installing Golang and run command 'go run main.go'

-If you want to get already compiled program you should run 'go build main.go' and after you it :)
+If you want to get already compiled program you should run 'go build main.go' and after run it :)